-- If you are expected to be released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, if not you you will have to change into a jumpsuit.
+- If you are expected to be released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, if not you will have to change into a jumpsuit.

 Have you ever been booked into jail?
 If you have, you should tell our readers about your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that might help other people get through the procedure?

 Speak Your Mind